 What is EDIFACT?

-The technology provides a standard format for a set of message types which allows electronic data to be passed between trading partners and consistently processed.
-Electronic Data Interchange standards like EDIFACT allow businesses to efficiently exchange and process large amounts of order and invoice data which subsequently speeds up the supply chain process.
+The technology provides a standard format for a set of message types, allowing electronic data to be passed between trading partners and consistently processed.
+Electronic Data Interchange standards like EDIFACT enable businesses to exchange and process large amounts of order and invoice data, subsequently speeding up the supply chain process.
 This type of electronic trading has replaced paper and PDF orders and invoices in many B2B industries.

 Who uses EDIFACT?

-It’s not specific to any industry and is used in 90% of EDI transactions across Europe which is a testament to the flexibility and usability of the original development of the standard.
-A diminishing amount of UK companies still use the alternative Tradacoms format but this is also being slowly replaced by EDIFACT.
+It’s not specific to any industry and is used in 90% of EDI transactions across Europe, which is a testament to the flexibility and usability of the original development of the standard.
+A diminishing number of UK companies still use the alternative Tradacoms format, but EDIFACT is slowly replacing this.

 What type of EDIFACT messages are there?

-EDIFACT covers a comprehensive set of messages to provide maximum flexibility throughout a range of industries.
-As you’d expect, it covers the main messages such as orders (ORDERS), invoices (INVOIC) and Dispatch Advice (DESADV).
-It also provides additional functionality such as SCC barcode labelling which is missing from alternative standards like Tradacoms.
+EDIFACT covers a comprehensive set of messages to provide maximum flexibility throughout various industries, including retail, pharma, the public sector and wholesale.
+As you would expect, it covers the main messages, such as orders (ORDERS), invoices (INVOIC) and dispatch advice (DESADV).
+It also provides additional functionality, such as SCC barcode labelling, which is missing from alternative standards like Tradacoms.

 A list of popular EDIFACT message types can be seen below: